-This thick, creamy vegan broccoli soup with cheesy-without-the-cheese nacho cheese sauce is warm, comforting, and totally indulgent with zero regrets. 👏
+This thick and creamy, vegan broccoli soup with cheesy-without-the-cheese nacho cheese sauce and crispy fried potatoes is rich, savory, and totally indulgent with zero regrets. 👏

 - AND it includes an actual rainbow of veggies - potatoes, carrots, tomato, onions, garlic, and a ton of broccoli.

-- AND even though I keep using words like creamy and cheesy there is no actual cream or cheese or dairy of any kind in there.
+- AND even though I keep using words like creamy and cheesy it is 100% dairy free.

-It’s a bowl of veggies disguised as creamy, cheesy soup.
+It’s really a salad disguised as bowls of creamy broccoli cheese soup which is honestly a kind of trickery I am 100% on board with.
 Also, let’s not forget the crispy fried potatoes.
 Let’s never ever forget the crispy fried potatoes.

 After topping bowls of split pea soup with crispy fried potatoes, I vowed to always top bowls of creamy soup with crispy fried potatoes because it is a superior way to eat soup.
 Just sayin'.